cowdao-grants/cow-py/docs/appdata.md

 Once app data has been created, it must be submitted to the CoW Protocol's Services for each chain that the AppData is intended to be used on.

-We provide a convienent method to both create and submit app data to the CoW Protocol's Services.
+We provide a convenient method to both create and submit app data to the CoW Protocol's Services.

 ```python
 from cowdao_cowpy.app_data.utils import PartnerFee, build_all_app_codes